 I’ve never had some sort of online publicity strategy.
-Haven’t paid for publicity, nor stormed the kind of websites where people go to show their shiny new apps and have others review it.
-My strategy has been very local, as in sharing stuff to my circle of contacts in Facebook, installing it myself to friends’ devices (who then install it to their friends and families), or sneakily installing or opening it at random tech stores in the showcased phones and computers.
-Locally its a blast doing that, but I’ve never been sure of how to go around trying to promote an app in the online world.
+Haven’t paid for publicity, my strategy has been very local, as in sharing stuff to my social circle, installing it myself to my friends’ devices (who then install it to their friends and families), and sneakily opening it at random tech stores tablets, phones, and computers.
+Locally it’s a blast doing that, but that doesn’t scale up.
+I’ve never been sure of how to go around trying to promote massively this kind of app in the online world.

-One attempt I did make was nearly 1~2 years ago, I created an Instagram for drawings made with the Web / Android apps, posting images with hashtags hoping for people to find them (though one thing I didn’t do was going into other related pages begging for their followers’ attention in comment sections, that is very annoying).
-After a while though, I kinda neglected the account, and I started posting most drawings on Imgur privately (Web Album, Android Album).
-But just the few pictures containing hashtags I had posted on Instagram made its way across several users, resulting not only in people knowing about it and liking the pictures, but also some people creating awesome stuff with it, even on a constant basis, sometimes with the hashtags, the prime example being:
+One attempt I did make was nearly 1~2 years ago, I created an Instagram for drawings made with the Web / Android apps, posting images with hashtags hoping for people to find them.
+Just the few pictures containing hashtags I had posted on Instagram made its way across several users, resulting not only in people knowing about it and liking the pictures, but also some people creating awesome stuff with it, even on a constant basis, sometimes with the hashtags, the best example being:

-This a very peculiar user.
-From what I gather, the name is Eduardo Benko, a Psyche-Trance DJ from Sao Paulo, Brazil.
+This is a very peculiar user.
+From what I gather, the name is Eduardo Benko, a DJ from Sao Paulo, Brazil.
 His drawings are very crazy and attentive to detail, also mixing a lot of parameters, brushes and palettes in cool ways!
-Here are some drawings of his, made with the app, but has way more on his Facebook Page and Instagram!
-I really hope he continues to spread the love, and also recommending the app to people :-)
+Here are some drawings of his, made with the app.

-I feel a warm feeling inside akin to love when I hear about all kinds of people using the application.
+I feel a warm lovely feeling when I read in the reviews about all kinds of people using the application.
 People waiting in queues.
 People using it during show intermissions.
 People using it at parties.
 People using it for homework / projects.
 People using to pass time.
 But that feeling intensifies when its people looking for spiritual inspiration, and also children and elderly people, which are the most free in mind and eager to express themselves, which is related to the next user I found, Athaena.

 The current distribution of users is as follows.
 Note that even with 50.000 lifetime installs, only near 10.000 have been retained.
 I’m looking for ways to improve this.